dyp6/Technical-Test-Sorcero/Data/README.txt

 File Structure

 	../Data
-		/Raw_Data - The raw data CSVs provided on huggingface.com in the HEALTH_FACTS Dataset
+		/Raw_Data - The raw data TSVs provided on huggingface.com in the HEALTH_FACTS Dataset
-			train.csv - The training data set of Health Facts observations provided in the HEALTH_FACTS Dataset on huggingface.com test.csv - The testing data set of Health Facts observations provided in the HEALTH_FACTS Dataset on huggingface.com dev.csv - The development data set of Health Facts observations provided in the HEALTH_FACTS Dataset on huggingface.com
+			train.tsv - The training data set of Health Facts observations provided in the HEALTH_FACTS Dataset on huggingface.com test.tsv - The testing data set of Health Facts observations provided in the HEALTH_FACTS Dataset on huggingface.com dev.tsv - The development data set of Health Facts observations provided in the HEALTH_FACTS Dataset on huggingface.com